ITzTravelInTime/SwiftLoggedPrint/README.md

 # Who should use this Library?

-This library should be used by swift apps/programs that needs better pronting management compared to what swift's Foundation library provvides.
+This library should be used by Swift apps/programs that needs better printing management compared to what Swift's Foundation library provvides and that needs some logs to provvide.

 # Requirements

-This code should work for almost any platform/target that has apple's Foundation library or any equivalent one that's named the same, and that provvides the same basic types and functionalities:
+This code should work for almost any platform/target that has the Swift Foundation library or any equivalent one that's named the same, and that provvides the same basic types and functionalities.

 # About the project: